CompuTec/computec-docs/docs/wms/user-guide/managing-uom-in-computec-wms.md

         ![In SAP B1](./media/inventory-transfer-request.png)

-3. A Pick List for this document - The Pick List document in CompuTec WMS allows you to manage quantities either by warehouse stock or by Units of Measurement (UoM), depending on the configuration of the Custom Configuration (CC) checkbox.
+3. The Pick List document in CompuTec WMS allows you to manage quantities either by warehouse stock or by Units of Measurement (UoM), depending on the configuration of the Custom Configuration (CC) checkbox.

         ![Pick List in SAP](./media/pick-list-in-sap.png)